bbrtj/btcpaywall/README.md

 - Uses no third party services
 - Can work on a pruned node, which only takes a couple gigabytes of space
 - Uses Segregated Witness addresses `P2WPKH` natively, but can also accept compatibility SegWit addresses `P2SH(P2WPKH)`
-- BIP44 compilant, any BIP44 wallet can be used to withdraw payments
+- partial HD wallet compatibility

 ## How it works?